-According to a 2020 Accenture report titled Securing the Digital Economy: Reinventing the Internet for Trust, financial firms may lose as much as $350 billion to cyber crime by 2025.
+According to a 2020 Accenture report titled Securing the Digital Economy: Reinventing the Internet for Trust, financial firms may lose as much as $350 billion to cyber crime by 2025. $2,900,000 is lost to cyber crime every minute.
 How can organizations contend with the challenges of today’s threat landscape and achieve new heights when it comes to financial cyber security?

 10 ways financial services companies can improve security

 - Obtain security systems that can provide real-time assessments of your compliance.
 Ensure that you invest in a security solution that can meet the rigors of BASEL, SOX, NIST and GDPR requirements.

 - Right after compliance, financial firms need to focus on obtaining comprehensive threat visibility.
 A unified management solution and a consolidated cyber security approach can lead to greater preemptive protection against sophisticated and advanced threats.
 In some cases, unified security can lead to a 50% increase in operational efficiency and lower total security costs.

 - Invest in a strong endpoint security solution.
 You have endpoints everywhere.
 Credit card readers and ATMs represent physical means of accessing a financial firms’ network.
 Sophisticated criminals can cram malware onto physical machines and/or can leverage man-in-the-middle attacks to steal money or information.

 - Implement zero trust.
 A zero trust methodology can ensure that only those who need access to certain systems can obtain it.
 In the case of credential theft, a zero trust approach reduces the likelihood that a hacker will access sensitive computing data.